 - Document yourself about some of the most common traps in English.

-- Explain in short video some common errors/ traps in English and suggest how to avoid them.
-You can use props, photos and video-editing apps.
-Be as creative and energetic as possible.
+- Explain in a short video the common errors/ traps in English and suggest how to avoid them.
+Above all, try to be as creative as possible in your choice of props, photos and video-editing apps.

 5. Video-based learning diaries.
 Share your thinking patterns!

 Record your thoughts on what you have just learned and add any questions you still have.
-It’s like a learning diary but in a video format!
+In other words, it’s like a learning diary but in a video format!

-What difficulty/challenge/ failure did I have this lesson/ week/ module?
-How was my learning experience?
+What difficulty/challenge/ failure did I have this lesson/ week/ module? above all, how was my learning experience?